 Existing autonomous cargo concepts (Reliable Robotics, Xwing, Merlin Labs) all start with a manned aircraft, retrofit it for unmanned operation, and keep the pilot's seat — and a pilot — for emergency manual control.
 Pyka took the opposite approach.
 The Pelican Cargo was designed unmanned from the first sketch.
 There is no cockpit cavity, no flight controls, no emergency yoke.
 The airframe is leaner and the design weight is lower as a result.

-Pyka’s flight control system has now logged 30,000+ autonomous flight hours, mostly on its smaller Pelican Spray agricultural variant in Brazil and Costa Rica.
+Pyka's flight control system has now logged tens of thousands of autonomous flight miles, mostly on its smaller Pelican Spray agricultural variant in Brazil and Costa Rica.
 The cargo version inherits the same software stack — already the most flight-tested commercial autonomy on the planet.

 The UPS-Scale Promise